Understanding Dates on Labels of Donated Food

 - Foods that require temperature control, including perishable foods like meats and cheeses, have a much shorter shelf-life than shelf-stable foods such as crackers or unopened canned foods.

 - Packages on some foods, such as milk, may say, “Freshest tasting within 7 days of opening.”
 This is meant to communicate quality and should not be confused with safety (United States Department of Health and Human Services, n.d.).

-- Foods such as sandwiches or whole meals that are prepared outside of your home and that you will not eat the same day should be labeled with dates indicating when they were prepared.
+- Pre-packaged foods from a store or restaurant (for example, deli sandwiches or salads) should be labeled with dates indicating when they were prepared.
 Be sure to store the food properly at 40°F or lower.
 For highest quality, consume these prepared foods within four days, and discard them within seven days after preparation.

 - Foods can be low in quality and still safe to eat.
 Bananas are a good example: Some people consider bananas with brown spots to be low quality, while others prefer them.

 The authors would like to thank Erika Huddleston and her colleagues with Loudoun Hunger Relief for their feedback on this publication.

 Boyer, Renee, and Julie McKinney.
 2018.
 Food Storage Guidelines for Consumers.
 348-960 (FST-286P). https://digitalpubs.ext.vt.edu/vcedigitalpubs/9729126989263873/.